 Acupuncture

-Insertion of fine needles into specific anatomical and functional points to stimulate peripheral nerves, connective tissue, and microvascular networks.
-From a biomedical perspective, acupuncture modulates autonomic balance, pain signaling, inflammation, and neuroendocrine function.
 From a classical East Asian medicine framework, points are selected to regulate the flow of Qi and Blood through the channel system, harmonize organ networks, and restore adaptive capacity across interconnected physiological systems.

 Craniosacral Therapy

-Visceral Manipulation (Chi Nei Tsang)
+Taoist Visceral Manipulation (Chi Nei Tsang)

 Myofascial & Trigger Point Release